adam-lohnes/clickup-mini-project/README.md

 # Clickup CSS Mini Project
-## This is my submission for the ClickUp's CSS mini project.
+## This is my submission for ClickUp's CSS mini project.

 The instructions given are as follows:

 *Turn the design into responsive html/css.*
-*Submit your work to bls@clickup.com, aaron@clickup.com, konstantin@clickup.com, and alex@clickup.com.*

 *Here are some guidelines:*
 1. [BEM](https://en.bem.info/methodology/key-concepts/)